White-throated round-eared bat

-The white-throated round-eared bat (Lophostoma silvicolum) is a bat species found from Honduras to Bolivia, Paraguay and Brazil.
+The white-throated round-eared bat (Lophostoma silvicola) is a bat species found from Honduras to Bolivia, Paraguay and Brazil.
 It creates roosts inside the nests of the termite, Nasutitermes corniger.
 It thrives on a mainly insect-based diet, focusing on the surfaces of foliage to hunt, and also eats fruit and pollen.
 It has a very wide range and is a common species over much of that range, so the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".

 Taxonomy

 This species was first described in 1836 by the French naturalist Alcide d'Orbigny.
 Four subspecies are recognised: